RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 </details>
 <br>

+If you wanted to round your result, you could use .round() after .mean() with a specified number of decimal points.

 Pandas Tutor provides an excellent visualization of this with a subset of the data (just a few columns and albums) [here](https://pandastutor.com/vis.html#code=import%20pandas%20as%20pd%0Aimport%20io%0A%0Acsv%20%3D%20'''%0ATitle,Album.debut,Duration%0AAnother%20Girl,Help!,124%0AEleanor%20Rigby,Revolver,128%0AFor%20No%20One,Revolver,121%0AGirl,Rubber%20Soul,153%0AGood%20Day%20Sunshine,Revolver,129%0AGot%20to%20Get%20You%20into%20My%20Life,Revolver,147%0AHelp!,Help!,138%0A%22Here,%20There%20and%20Everywhere%22,Revolver,145%0AI%20Need%20You,Help!,148%0AI%20Want%20to%20Tell%20You,Revolver,149%0AI'm%20Looking%20Through%20You,Rubber%20Soul,147%0AIn%20My%20Life,Rubber%20Soul,148%0ALove%20You%20To,Revolver,181%0AMichelle,Rubber%20Soul,160%0ANorwegian%20Wood%20%28This%20Bird%20Has%20Flown%29,Rubber%20Soul,125%0ARun%20for%20Your%20Life,Rubber%20Soul,138%0AShe%20Said%20She%20Said,Revolver,157%0ATaxman,Revolver,159%0AThe%20Night%20Before,Help!,153%0AThe%20Word,Rubber%20Soul,161%0AThink%20for%20Yourself,Rubber%20Soul,138%0ATicket%20to%20Ride,Help!,190%0ATomorrow%20Never%20Knows,Revolver,178%0AWait,Rubber%20Soul,136%0AYellow%20Submarine,Revolver,158%0AYou%20Won't%20See%20Me,Rubber%20Soul,202%0AYou're%20Going%20to%20Lose%20That%20Girl,Help!,140%0AYou've%20Got%20to%20Hide%20Your%20Love%20Away,Help!,131%0A'''%0A%0Asongs%20%3D%20pd.read_csv%28io.StringIO%28csv%29%29%0Asongs%20%3D%20songs%5B%5B'Title',%20'Album.debut',%20'Duration'%5D%5D.sort_values%28'Album.debut'%29%0A%0Asongs.groupby%28'Album.debut'%29%5B'Duration'%5D.mean%28%29&d=2024-07-26&lang=py&v=v1).
 Copy and paste the code snippet below if it does not automatically load in.